-This is the second testimony from students who went with us to the March for Life in Washington, D.C.
-It comes from Sara who attends Loyola University Chicago.
-Here’s Sara:
+This is the third testimony from students who went with us to the March for Life in Washington, D.C.
+It comes from Hannah who graduates from St. Xavier this year.
+Here’s Hannah:

-We are so glad that Sara is a part of this crucial pro-life movement with Students for Life of Illinois.
+We are so glad that Hannah is a part of this crucial pro-life movement with Students for Life of Illinois.